CJ Perez: National team career

 In 2020, Perez was among the 12 chosen for the Asia Cup qualifiers against Indonesia.
-He had 11 points, 7 rebounds, 3 assists and 4 steals in that game that they won, 100-70.
+He had 11 points, 7 rebounds, 3 assists and 4 steals in that game that they won, 100–70.
 Perez was also named to the FIBA 3x3 OQT lineup, along with SEA Games teammate Moala Tautuaa, Joshua Munzon, and Alvin Pasaol.
 They finished in last place in that tournament.

+Perez was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.

 Player profile

 Perez's game has been primarily influenced by Calvin Abueva, to the point where he notes Abueva as his favorite player at the game.
 His rebounding and aggressiveness has been compared positively to Calvin Abueva's college years at San Sebastian College – Recoletos.